foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 The functions in the Data Movement Group assist with this moving (copying) of data.
-For further efficiency, the APIs allow data to be manipulated in several ways, thus allowing copy+manipulation to happen at the same time, rather than in two separate steps.
+For further efficiency, the APIs allow data to be manipulated in several ways, thus allowing copy and manipulation to happen at the same time, rather than in two separate steps.

 The supported transformations are described here and shown pictorially in Figure
 :ref:`f_data_mv_grp_t`